 - Manufacturers and Models of Qualified Used Clean Vehicles

 Visit the FuelEconomy.gov Tax Center to determine whether a vehicle qualifies for a tax credit, navigate eligibility requirements, and read frequently asked questions.
 You can also use the tax credit calculator to determine how much you can claim on a used vehicle.

-Print out our buyer eligibility checklist or click on the file above and bring it with you to the dealership.
+Download and print out our buyer eligibility checklist or click on the file above and bring it with you to the dealership.

 The IRS maintains and updates a list of new vehicles that qualify for tax credits of up to $7,500.
 As new rules take effect and manufacturers adapt to changing conditions in the clean vehicle market, it is likely that the list of eligible vehicles will change.
-So, as you make plans to purchase a clean vehicle, please remember to check irs.gov/cleanvehicles regularly.
+So, as you make plans to purchase a clean vehicle, please remember to check the FuelEconomy.gov Tax Center regularly.

 How to Claim the New Clean Vehicle Tax Credit

-Whether you purchase your clean vehicle before or after January 1, 2023, you can claim your tax credit when you file your taxes.
+Whether you acquire your clean vehicle before or after January 1, 2023, those eligible can claim your tax credit when you file your taxes.
 Starting in 2024, eligible consumers will have the option to transfer the value of the tax credit to dealers that meet certain requirements in exchange for an equivalent reduction in the vehicle’s purchase price.
 That would mean a immediate reduction off the price of the vehicle at the point of sale rather than waiting for a tax credit after filing taxes.